kairotlei/track_music/readme.md

 Windows:
 * VLC as player.
 * OpenMPT as player and editor.
+* Schism Tracker, as player and editor.
+A bit harder to use than OpenMPT.

 Linux:
 * VLC as player.
 * MilkyTracker as player and editor.
 * OpenMPT using Wine, good support.
 For *Arch Linux* there is an AUR package, `openmpt` .
+* Schism Tracker.
+I didn't try it on Linux.

 Android:
 * XMP Mod Player.
 Player with wide format support, different visualization settings and selective channel muting.
 It updates regularly and includes a basic downloader that uses https://modarchive.org/ .